rp729/07-Network-Programming/osi-layer-3/icmp-errors.md

 Below, I've captured some anecdotal reasons you will see some common ICMP errors.
 They are NOT absolutes, but just things to think about should you encounter them.

 **Network unavailable typically means there is no route to the network.**

 **Host unreachable is usually one of two reasons:**

 * Layer 1 is broken, host physically offline.
 * A security feature is preventing access to the host \(firewall, proxy, etc\).

 **Port Unreachable is usually one of two reasons:**

-A security feature is preventing access to that port \(firewall, proxy, etc\).
+* A security feature is preventing access to that port \(firewall, proxy, etc\).

-A service is likely not running on that port\*
+* A service is likely not running on that port\*

 **TTL Exceeded**

-oSomething is unusual about the route to the host that makes the path quite long.
+* Something is unusual about the route to the host that makes the path quite long.

 **Reassembly Time Exceeded**

-I have never encountered this, however a severely degraded connection with multiple varying MTUs could theoretically cause this.
+* I have never encountered this, however a severely degraded connection with multiple varying MTUs could theoretically cause this.